 Many educational institutions have outdated perceptions about lactation accommodations.
 Here are four common myths about lactation spaces debunked so education leadership teams can make more informed decisions.

 Myth 1: Breastfeeding teachers can pump milk in a storage closet or an empty classroom.

 A lactation space also needs to be available when mothers need it, because while pumping sessions may vary, it’s important to establish a predictable pumping schedule.
-If the pumping environment is uncomfortable, stressful, or even worse--unavailable--it will negatively impact milk let-down.
-A missed or delayed pumping session can cause discomfort, decreased milk supply, or infection.
+If the pumping environment is uncomfortable, stressful, or unavailable, it will negatively impact milk supply.
+A missed or delayed pumping session can cause discomfort, decreased production, or infection.

 Myth 2: There isn’t enough space for a dedicated lactation room.